15 Acres Directly Adjacent to 4,400+ Protected Acres

 The last remaining undeveloped 15-acre parcel of its kind in Bernardsville, supported by tax maps and surrounding parcel history.
-A future residence here overlooks and directly borders a continuous preserved landscape, including Jockey Hollow and adjacent protected tracts with approximately 50 miles of interconnected trails.
+The protected landscape is directly adjacent to the property and forms the primary view corridor from the future building envelope, including Jockey Hollow and adjacent preserved tracts totaling more than 4,400+ acres with approximately 50 miles of interconnected trails.

 What you are acquiring

-This is not a “land listing.”
-It is a finished-market estate opportunity: a final large parcel inside a legacy enclave, with permanence at the border.
+This is a finished-market estate opportunity: a final large parcel inside a legacy enclave, with permanence at the property line and view security built into the landscape.

 Scarcity, documented